ThobesForBros/Wired-for-Perfection/perfectionism.md

 *MC sits at his desk, tapping his pencil anxiously as the professor hands back graded exams.
 His BEST FRIEND, sitting next to him, grabs his paper first.*

 **BEST FRIEND**
 Bro!
 I got a 70!
-Man I thought I bombed that exam! (he says excitedly)
+Man, I thought I bombed that exam! (he says excitedly)

-*MC receives his test and stares at the score: 90.
+*MC receives his test and stares at the score of 90.
 His grip tightens slightly on the paper.*

 **BEST FRIEND**
 (worryingly) What's wrong, Habibi?
 What did you get?